aws-samples/sample-connector-for-bedrock/docs/home/quick-start.md

 If every thing goes well, you can start to chat.

-> [!TIP]
->
+!!!note
-> You can use the sample client provided by <https://github.com/aws-samples/sample-client-for-amazon-bedrock> to test this project.
+    You can use the sample client provided by <https://github.com/aws-samples/sample-client-for-amazon-bedrock> to test this project, [View how to config](../user-manual/sample-client-for-bedrock.md).

->
-> Since 0.0.8, this client has been built into the docker image.
-The access address is: <https://your-endpoint/brclient/>
+    Since 0.0.8, this client has been built into the docker image.
+The access address is: `http(s)://your-endpoint/brclient/`

-### 7. The connector's WebUI
+## 7. The connector's WebUI

 If you have not set the environment variable DISABLE_UI, you can now access the BRConnector WebUI via <https://your-endpoint/manager>.